8. Appendix

 • the private areas of children’s bathrooms are not visible to people in the foyer or beyond the play space fence

-• junior toilet pans and toilet roll holders are installed at child height and within child-arm reach, respectively, i.e. (toilet roll holders should be no more than 300mm from the edge of the pan and large toilet roll holders must not be used as they are challenging for child access and use
+• junior toilet pans and roll holders are installed at child height and within child-arm reach, respectively, i.e. roll holders should be no more than 300mm from the edge of pan and large toilet roll holders must not be used as they are challenging for child access and use

 • the minimum number of wash basins required by NCC VIC Table F4D4g, at least, are provided, noting that a continuous sink or trough type washbasin is another acceptable option